Skip to content

 Common Mistakes

-• Wrong: Not providing interdiffs → Right: Reviewers need to see what changed between revisions; especially important for AI-assisted code where large rewrites are common
+• Wrong: Not providing interdiffs → Right: Reviewers need to see what changed between revisions, especially for AI-assisted code where large rewrites are common

 • Wrong: Submitting without local testing → Right: Always run tests locally before pushing; CI is a safety net, not a substitute